ddsky/javascript-search/README.md

 Try it yourself using the [demo](https://htmlpreview.github.io/?https://github.com/ddsky/javascript-search/blob/master/html/example.html)

 ## In the wild
-The JS Search is used in API documentations for the [spoonacular meal planning API](https://spoonacular.com/food-api/docs) and the [Joke API](https://humorapi.com/docs/).
+The JS Search is used in API documentations for the [spoonacular meal planning API](https://spoonacular.com/food-api/docs), the [Joke API](https://humorapi.com/docs/) and the [World News API](https://worldnewsapi.com/docs/).

 ![Javascript Search in action](media/js-search.gif "Javascript Search in action")